-Soprano Kirsty McLean is a recent graduate of the Guildhall School of Music and Drama on the Masters course where she studied with Sarah Pring.
-Kirsty graduated from Trinity Laban Conservatoire of Music and Dance with 1st class honours BMus degree in 2016.
+Soprano Kirsty McLean graduated from the Guildhall School of Music and Drama Masters course with Distinction in 2020 where she studied with Sarah Pring.
+Kirsty graduated from Trinity Laban Conservatoire of Music and Dance with 1st class honours BMus degree in 2017.
 Supported by Draper's Hall and the Henry Wood Hall Trust, Kirsty is a Guildhall scholar and held a Baroness de Turkheim Scholarship.
 Kirsty is a 2020 Britten Pears Young Artist and is currently a young artist for the Wigmore Hall's french song programme at the Wigmore Hall for her debut there, under the guidance of Dame Felicity Lott and François le Roux.
 Kirsty is also a young artist for the Rosehill Theatre regularly performing there with pianist Anna TIlbrook.

 Originally from the Lake District, Kirsty has won many awards in Cumbria including the George Nichols Young Musician of the Year, the Kenneth Hill Memorial Bursary, the Jim Noble Award and the Esther Croskery and Aprille C. Bonner Award.
 Whilst at Trinity Laban Kirsty studied with Linda Hirst and was a finalist in the Lillian Ash French Song and Elisabeth Schumann Lieder competitions and won 2nd place in the Roy Pleasance award.
 Most recently Kirsty was a finalist in the GSMD English song prize, and the recipient of the Audience Award in the Chartered Surveyors competition.